-The chief school administrator individual who is responsible for the total educational program of a school and who holds valid and appropriate administrator certification.
+The individual who is responsible for the total program of a school and who holds valid and appropriate administrator certification.

 PRIVATE SCHOOL

 A private school is a school that is privately owned and operated, which may be non-profit or for profit.